jagenjo/rendeer.js/guides/README.md

 About the libraries it uses, some remarks:

-* gl-matrix has an specific way of working that some people could feel is not very user-friendly but it was made to have the best performance possible in Javascript, just check some examples to understand it better.
+* **gl-matrix** has an specific way of working that some people could feel is not very user-friendly but it was made to have the best performance possible in Javascript, just check some examples to understand it better.
-* litegl.js is a very low-level API, it wraps some actions common to WebGL, but if you want to do anything manually feel free to call the WebGL API directly, the only problem will be that Rendeer expects some basic classes to handle the render (like ```GL.Shader```, ```GL.Texture``` and ```GL.Mesh```) but if you bypasss the rendering stage there is no problem.
+* **litegl.js** is a very low-level API, it wraps some actions common to WebGL, but if you want to do anything manually feel free to call the WebGL API directly, the only problem will be that Rendeer expects some basic classes to handle the render (like ```GL.Shader```, ```GL.Texture``` and ```GL.Mesh```) but if you bypasss the rendering stage there is no problem.

 Although not mandatory I recommend to also include Canvas2DToWebGL.js, a library that helps using the Canvas2D API inside WebGL, something useful if you want to skip using the DOM.

 ### The WebGL context

-Rendeers requires that you pass an existing WebGL Context when creating the renderer (```RD.Renderer```), to create the context you must use LiteGL, you cannot pass another WebGL Context created by another library.
+Rendeer requires that you pass an existing WebGL Context when creating the renderer (```RD.Renderer```), to create the context you must use LiteGL, you cannot pass another WebGL Context created by another library as Rendeer relies on functions of LiteGL.

-To create the GL context follow the LiteGL.js guide, but here is an example:
+To create the GL context follow [the LiteGL.js guide](https://github.com/jagenjo/litegl.js/blob/master/guides/context.md), but here is an example:

 ```javascript
 var context = GL.create({width:800,height:600});